This QuickStart introduces you to Sigma Secure embedding and demonstrates how to leverage it, to embed Sigma content in a external website.

 Go ahead and fix the ClientID in embed-api.js and save.
 Check to make sure your embed works again.

-But wait; could'nt some bad actor use inspector to grab the Sigma embed url, and then reuse that access the embed right?
+But wait; couldn't some bad actor use the inspector to grab the Sigma embed URL and then reuse that to access the embed, right?

 Let's test that assumption.